 To understand how root canal treatment works, you first need to understand the structure of the tooth.
 The term root canal is actually used to describe the natural cavity within the inside of a tooth.
 Under the white enamel, is a hard layer called dentine and further inside is the soft tissue we call the pulp.
 The pulp is made up of blood vessels, nerves, connective tissues.
 It extends from the crown of the tooth into the roots where it connects to the tissues around the root.

-A root canal treatment is also referred to as an endodontic treatment.
-It cis usually performed in one or two dental visits depending on the severity.
+A root canal treatment is also referred to as endodontic treatment.
+It is usually performed in one or two dental visits depending on the severity.
 First, our dentist will examine the affected tooth and take x-rays to get a better picture of what the situation is like.
-Local anesthetic will then be administered and the area around the tooth will go numb.
+A local anesthetic will then be administered and the area around the tooth will go numb.
 A small protective sheet called a dental dam will be placed over the tooth to keep it clean and dry of saliva during the procedure.

 A dentist will proceed to open up the crown and clean out the entire pulp using a series of root canal files and then shape the space left for filling.
-During cleaning, water or sodium hypochlorite may occasionally be used to flush away the pulp debris.
-The space will be filled with a bio-compatible material such as gutta-percha.
-If there is no any other issue, we may choose to seal the tooth on the same day.
+During cleaning, water, or sodium hypochlorite may occasionally be used to flush away the pulp debris.
+Space will be filled with a biocompatible material such as gutta-percha.
+If there is no other issue, we may choose to seal the tooth on the same day.
 However, if you need to be treated for infections, a temporary filling will be used to keep contaminants away as we wait for you to get better and have the tooth permanently sealed.
 After sealing the pulp cavity, other restoration procedures may need to be done on the crown of the tooth too.

 Why is the Pulp Removed?